ajeetraina/dhi-sample-demos/jmx-exporter/guides/guides.md

   5556 /etc/jmx_exporter_config.yaml
 ```

-This command binds host port 5556 to container port 5556 and mounts your configuration file into the container.
+> **Important:** In standalone mode, your configuration file must include either `hostPort` or `jmxUrl` to specify
+> which JVM to scrape.
+Without one of these, the exporter will exit immediately with a configuration error.
+When
+> connecting across Docker networks or Kubernetes, prefer `jmxUrl` over `hostPort` as it resolves more reliably
+> over RMI:
+>
+> ```yaml
+> jmxUrl: service:jmx:rmi:///jndi/rmi://your-jvm-host:9999/jmxrmi
+> ssl: false
+> rules:
+>   - pattern: ".*"
+> ```

+See the [upstream documentation](https://prometheus.github.io/jmx_exporter/) for the full configuration reference and
+supported output modes (HTTP and OpenTelemetry).

 ### Run JMX Exporter as a Java Agent

-In addition to standalone mode, the image includes the Java Agent JAR at
+The image includes the Java Agent JAR at `/opt/jmx-exporter/jmx_prometheus_javaagent.jar`.
+Use a multi-stage
-`/opt/jmx-exporter/jmx_prometheus_javaagent.jar`.
-You can copy this artifact into your own application image or create a
-customized DHI to run JMX Exporter as an in-process Java agent.
+Dockerfile to copy it into your application image and run JMX Exporter as an in-process agent:

-The Java Agent supports both HTTP (default) and OpenTelemetry output modes, configured in your JMX Exporter
-configuration file.
-See the [upstream documentation](https://prometheus.github.io/jmx_exporter/) for details.

-Example multi-stage Dockerfile that copies the agent into your application image:

 ```dockerfile
 FROM dhi.io/jmx-exporter:<tag> AS jmx-agent